Leviticus 16:26

 The strongest case that this verse does not belong in this theme.

-“And he that burneth them shall wash his clothes, and bathe his flesh in water, and afterward he shall come into the camp.”
+“Then the priest shall wash his clothes, and he shall bathe his flesh in water, and afterward he shall come into the camp, and the priest shall be unclean until the even.”